doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about PCA and it's implementation in dimensionality deduction.
 The algorithm is still a mystery to me, but it works fine.
 Also implemented K-means algorithm for clustering of a given data.

 **Thoughts** : Another weapon added to my arsenal!
 Btw, I'm into the nervous 90's!

+# 100 Days Of Code - Log

+### Day 91: August 25, 2020

+**Today's Progress**: Learned how to check balanced parentheses, and reversing a string or linked list using stack.
+Also read about infix, prefix and postfix, and infix to postfix conversion using stack.

+**Thoughts** : I hope I'm not too late to learnall these.
+Need to boost up my speed.